immich-app/immich/docs/docs/install/environment-variables.md

 :::tip
 `TZ` should be set to a `TZ identifier` from [this list][tz-list].
 For example, `TZ="Etc/UTC"`.

 `TZ` is used by `exiftool` as a fallback in case the timezone cannot be determined from the image metadata.
-It is also used to localize the log output timestamps.
+It is also used for logfile timestamps and cron job execution.
 :::

 ## Workers